Cavina/NasaRoverProject/README.md

 1. **Data Extraction**:
    - Extract Mars Rover data from NASA's Mars Rover API.
-   - The data includes rover and camera information, as well as urls to the individual images.
+   - The data includes rover and camera information, as well as URLs to the individual images.

 2. **Data Storage**:
    - Utilize the medallion architecture to store data in three layers: